 - Step back in time as you climb the Christmas Steps in the quirky Arts Quarter.

-- Take a relaxing break and watch the world go by in Queen Square.
+- Take a relaxing break, and enjoy a picnic in Queen Square.

 - Visit St Nicholas Market, a historic market hall bursting with eclectic shops and stalls.

-2. Harbourside – Where to Stay in Bristol on a Budget
+2. Harbourside – Where to Stay in Bristol for Nightlife

-Harbourside is a buzzing and busy neighbourhood set south of Bristol City Centre.
-Once a bustling dock where sailors and merchants made trades and set sail, Harbourside is now a modern and attractive area with restaurants, bars, shops and hotels.
-This thriving neighbourhood is packed with arts and culture, food, sports and more.
+Harbourside is a buzzing and busy area with lots to see.
+Once a bustling dock where sailors and merchants made trades and set sail, it is now a modern and trendy place with restaurants, bars, shops and hotels.
+Filled with all the local faves for pre-drinks and a night of dancing, it is an awesome place to begin a Bristol night out.

 Staying in Bristol doesn’t have to be crazy expensive, and this Airbnb is quite affordable given its location.
 Close to the Harbour, Queen Square and Watershed, you’ll have all of the best sights in walking distance.